Legal Requirements for Owning a Caravan

 It depends.
 If you obtained your license prior to 1 January, 1997 you are legally allowed to haul up to 8,250kg MAM (maximum authorised mass).

-For reference, according to Peak & Dale, a small 2-berth caravan can weigh as little as 800kg while a larger 4-6 berth caravan can weigh up to 1800kg or even more.
+A small 2-berth caravan can weigh as little as 800kg while a larger 4-6 berth caravan can weigh up to 1800kg or even more.
 Midsize SUVs weigh in the ballpark of 2000kg (e.g., Volkswagen Touareg).
-So you can see how the weight of a car and caravan could easily exceed the 3500kg limit, triggering the need for a specail license.
+So the weight of a larger car and larger caravan could potentially exceed the 3500kg limit, triggering the need for a special license.

 Do I need a special car to tow a caravan?